 Instead of sending your used clothes straight for the trash, why not put them back to use?
 For example, you could cut up an old sweat-stained shirt and turn it into a new dust rag.
 Or you can get creative and sew and snip an old garment into a produce bag.
 Or maybe – during the Covid-19 pandemic – even a DIY cloth face mask?
 There are endless upcycling methods out there – a quick online search should find just the one for you.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Schweißflecken entfernen: Mit diesen Hausmitteln klappt’s** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Schweißflecken entfernen: Mit diesen Hausmitteln klappt’s** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?